Listen to This Article:

 Because there are so many responsibilities involved in this position, it’s common for restaurants to require substantial prior experience for prospective restaurant managers.
 That said, not all paths to management look the same.
 If you’re looking to land a position as a restaurant manager, you may want to try one of these strategies.

-You may also pursue this career path by acquiring a relevant degree in Hospitality and Restaurant Operations Management.
+To pursue a career in restaurant management and especially hotel restaurant management, consider a degree in Hospitality and Restaurant Operations Management.
 Such training can be extremely valuable (and desirable to potential employers) because it can give you exposure to all aspects of this role, along with up-to-date industry best practices.
 With a degree in hospitality or restaurant management, you may stand out to prospective employers on account of having demonstrated a commitment to leadership in the industry.
 Even after a degree, though, real-world experience counts—it’s estimated that 90 percent of restaurant managers started out in entry-level positions.

 2. Acquire Real-World Experience Working in the Industry